 Restaurant, Contemporary, American, $$$

-CUT at 45 Park Lane is the European outpost of the CUT steakhouses created by legendary chef Wolfgang Puck.
-Just like at the original restaurant in Beverly Hills, the menu is a celebration of the best fish and meat, including Japanese wagyu.
-You can enjoy a breakfast steak or head down a more traditional route with eggs, pancakes and french toast, all in luxurious surroundings and whisper-quiet attentive service.
-If you head there for brunch, you can even order tempura onion rings to go with your scrambled eggs.
+CUT at 45 Park Lane is the European outpost of the steakhouses created by legendary chef Wolfgang Puck.
+Just as at his original restaurant in Beverly Hills, this Mayfair restaurant’s menu is a celebration of fish and meat, one conducted in luxurious surroundings and with attentive, whisper-quiet service.
+And no meat here enjoys quite as much fanfare as the Japanese wagyu

 Cafe, Restaurant, American, Dessert, $$$